pixelated/pixelated-user-agent/CONTRIBUTING.md

 * Please keep your feature branch updated.
 Rebase your branch against upstream changes on the master branch, resolve any conflicts and make sure the tests are staying green.
 * Your pull request will be reviewed and merged

+### Getting acquainted with the code

+If you're not sure how to start development, check out [our short guide](https://github.com/pixelated/pixelated-user-agent/wiki/Starting-Development) on how to start getting to know the code.

 ### What to work on

-Our [Kanban board "Waffle"](https://waffle.io/pixelated/pixelated-user-agent) provides an overview of issues that are ready to play or awaiting QA.
+Our Github provides an overview of issues that are ready to play.
 If you're just getting familiar with Pixelated, see the [issues labeled 'Volunteer Task'](https://github.com/pixelated/pixelated-user-agent/labels/Volunteer%20task).

 Generally, all issues that have no user assigned are awaiting work and free to play.
-If you want to make sure, or you think it will take more than a couple of days to complete your work, please reach out to us using the contact info above.

 ### Guidelines